Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Trace Monitoring
 ________________

 A running Orge server records traces of the main events of interest regarding its operation.
 Distributed traces are collected (in the case where the Orge server is running on several nodes), and stored locally, in a file respecting a given trace format.
-To do so, a collection of WOOPER classes - ``TraceEmitter``, ``TraceAggregator``, ``TraceSupervisor`` - are readily available.
+To do so, a collection of WOOPER classes - ``TraceEmitter``, ``TraceAggregator``, ``TraceSupervisor`` - are readily available, in the ``trace package``.

 A specific Java parser has been developed so that the `LogMX <http://www.logmx.com/>`_ log file visualizer can interpret directly these traces, and this visualizer become automatically managed by the ``TraceSupervisor``.